OSHA #503 - Update for General Industry Outreach Trainers

 Outreach Trainer Cards: Students in this class must successfully pass both a written and performance evaluation in order to earn/renew their trainer card and the authorization to conduct 10-hour and 30-hour OSHA training.
 Any student not successfully passing BOTH portions will be issued a letter of attendance but not a card or certificate.
 Outreach trainers are required to attend OSHA #503 at least once every four years to maintain their trainer status.
 Need a replacement card?

-- Describe new construction standards
+- Describe new general industry standards

 - Identify training material resources